szermatt/mistty/docs/source/usage.rst

 buffer until the current prompt.
 With a numeric argument N, it deletes the content of the buffer until the Nth previous prompt.

+MisTTY defines prompts as defuns, so any function that applies on defun applies on prompts in a MisTTY buffer, so, for example:

+  - :kbd:`C-x n d` or :kbd:`M-x narrow-to-defun`, narrows the buffer to the current prompt and its output
+  - :kbd:`C-M a` or :kbd:`M-x beginning-to-defun`, moves point
+    to the beginning of the current prompt
+  - :kbd:`C-M e` or :kbd:`M-x end-to-defun`, moves point to the end of the current prompt's output
+  - :kbd:`C-M h` or :kbd:`M-x mark-defun`, marks the current prompt and its output

 .. _fullscreen:

 Fullscreen Mode